 The Composting Area

 The composting area teaches people how to compost, what to compost, and how to use the finished product.
-Two areas of interest are vermi-composting and compost tea.
-This year both of these activities will be added to the compost area and will improve the overall condition of all the gardens.
+An area of interest for the future is vermi-composting.
+When in place, the addition of vermicompost will improve the overall condition of all the gardens.
 Sustainability is an elusive goal, but composting will take us a long way toward reaching it.
 By composting the plant material that grows on The Learning Garden site, and then returning these nutrients to the garden soil, we show our visitors the complete cycle of plant life.